solvexia/solvexia-api-docs/processes/processes.md

 Request body must be empty.

 #### Response body
 Successful response contains a list of all runs created from a process.
+Schema [Process List Item](./schemas.md/#process-list-item).

 ```json